David Amess: Political career

+He unsuccessfully stood as the Conservative candidate for Newham North West in the 1977 Greater London Council election.
 He contested the safe Labour Party seat of Newham North West at the 1979 general election.
 The seat was retained by Labour's MP Arthur Lewis.
 In 1982, Amess was elected as a Conservative councillor to the London Borough of Redbridge's Mayfield ward, with his party forming the majority administration.
 He served as vice chairman of the Housing Committee from 1982 until 1985 and stood down for the 1986 local elections.

 The incumbent Conservative MP for Basildon, Harvey Proctor, moved to Billericay in the 1983 general election; Amess was selected to replace him and was elected Member of Parliament for Basildon on 9 June 1983.
 He exemplified the new demographic of "Essex man" who supported Margaret Thatcher enthusiastically.
 Campaign described him as "representative of new Essex man, working class, father electrician, right wing, keen hanger, noisily rambunctious, no subtlety".

 Amess continued serving as an MP and a local councillor until 1986, when he stood down from Redbridge Borough Council to concentrate on his Westminster seat.
 He held his Basildon seat narrowly at the 1987 general election, partly by developing a significant personal following.
-After the election, Amess was appointed a Parliamentary Private Secretary to Michael Portillo, a position he held for ten years throughout Portillo's ministerial career.
+After the election, Amess was appointed a parliamentary private secretary to Michael Portillo, a position he held for ten years throughout Portillo's ministerial career.
 Amess held his seat again at the 1992 general election, which was the first sign that the Conservatives would unexpectedly win that election; the Basildon constituency was viewed as the make-or-break milestone.

 Prior to the 1997 general election, there was a boundary review which divided the Basildon seat into two parts, which were added into two neighbouring seats.
 At the time, Amess remarked that the Boundary Commission "had raped the town of Basildon" by adding an extra seat there.
 Given his small majority, the new Basildon constituency was almost certainly going to be gained by Labour.
 Amess thus decided to seek re-election elsewhere.
 In June 1995, Amess was selected for Southend West after the retirement of former Cabinet minister Paul Channon.
 He was consequently returned to Westminster again in the 1997 general election.
 Angela Evans Smith won the newly-drawn Basildon seat for Labour in 1997 by over 13,000 votes.

 Southend city status

 Amess was known for being at the centre of a long-running campaign to make Southend-on-Sea, the main town of his constituency, a city.
-On 18 October 2021, it was announced that the Queen had agreed to grant Southend city status in his honour.
-On 1 March 2022, the Prince of Wales presented the letters patent on behalf of the Queen in the council chamber at Southend Civic Centre, officially granting the town city status.
+On 18 October 2021, it was announced that Queen Elizabeth II had agreed to grant Southend city status in his honour.
+On 1 March 2022, Charles, Prince of Wales, presented the letters patent on behalf of the Queen in the council chamber at Southend Civic Centre, officially granting the town city status.